pacxiu/ReactReduxSassModules/README.md

 ## Repo for CryptoWars Project

-Contains React with Redux as store management.
+1. Contains React with Redux as store management.
-Truffle Framework as Smart Contract tool.
+2. Truffle Framework as Smart Contract tool.
+3. Styling made with styled-components library